 “A Deva, imprisoned by the wise King Sulayman.”

-“I am bound by Sulayman’s spell to tell the truth.”
+“I am bound by a spell to tell the truth about this matter.
+Do not doubt me.”

-“Why does the Caliph wish to give Güyük Khan and his regent a Deva?”
+“Why does the Caliph wish to gift Güyük Khan a Deva?”

 “That is the Caliph’s business.”

 The Mage paused before answering.
 He replied quietly, “My brothers are the Caliph’s prisoners.
 Please give us food and shelter.
-Would you risk the wrath of the Great Khan by slowing down tribute bearers?”
+Would you risk the wrath of both a Khan and a Caliph, but obstructing our mission?”

 [The seal itself was a horde, which was proof enough of its authenticity. – I forget what this means.]

-The guard replied, “It is past sunset.
+The Captain of the Night Watch replied, “It is past sunset.
 Our gates are closed.
 We will not let you in to our town.
-But we feed you We will lower a basket of food to you over the northern wall.
-Just beyond the wall, on the shore of the Indus River you will find a temple.
-You can stay there tonight.
-Upstream from the temple there is a well where the water is sweet.”
+But we will lower a basket of food to you over the northern wall.
+There, on the shore of the Indus River, you will find the Swan temple.
+You can stay for one night.”

-The Mage replied, “We would appreciate the comfort of your town.
+The Mage replied, “We would prefer the comfort of an Inn.
 We will pay generously for good lodging.”

-The Captain of the Watch winced but otherwise ignored the entreaty.
+The Captain of the Watch winced, regretting his next words.
 He said, “We will send soldiers to the temple tomorrow at midday.
 If you are still there they will kill you.”

 “Please shelter us …”

 “Go!
-And do not forget to make an offering to the Goddess.
-She particularly likes figs, apricots and myrrh.”
+Do not forget to make an offering to the Goddess.
+She favors figs, apricots and myrrh.”
 The Captain of the Night Watch signaled that the conversation was over by crossing his arms over his chest.

 The Persians listlessly fell into formation, picked up the trellis and mournfully shuffled north along the dusty clay-red path that led to the Indus River.
-They stopped briefly by the north wall to get supplies, then disappeared into shadows cast by shrubs which lined the river bank.
+They stopped briefly by the north wall to collect the supplies the townsfolk had lowered, then disappeared into shadows cast by shrubs which lined the river bank.

 The entire garrison followed them with their gaze.
 No one moved; nothing more was said.